samtietjen/mapped-system/packages/mapped-components/README.md

 ```

 ## Utilities
 Each component includes a set of built-in utility props.
+If you'd like to create your own utilities try forking this repository or creating a new one using [Mapped Components](../packages/mapped-components).

 ### base
 Prepend a class to the class list.